singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

   Implemented custom middlewares to handle authentication, validation, and other tasks within the Express.js application.

 - ## Modular Architecture:
   Designed the project with a modular architecture, dividing functionality into separate files and folders for better maintainability and readability.

 - ## JWT for Authentication:
   Utilized JSON Web Tokens (JWT) for secure authentication, enabling stateless authentication across HTTP requests.

 - ## Separate File Routes:
   Organized routes into separate files to keep the codebase clean and manageable, following the modular architecture.

 - ## Mongoose ODM for MongoDB Database:
   *Integrated Mongoose, an Object Data Modeling (ODM) library for MongoDB, to interact with the database and define schemas.*

-- **Joi Library for Data Validation**: Implemented data validation using Joi, a powerful schema description language and data validator for JavaScript.
+- ## Joi Library for Data Validation:
+  Implemented data validation using Joi, a powerful schema description language and data validator for JavaScript.

+- ## bcrypt for Cryptography:
-- **bcrypt for Cryptography**: Used bcrypt, a library for hashing passwords and other sensitive information, to enhance security.
+  Used bcrypt, a library for hashing passwords and other sensitive information, to enhance security.

-- **Gmail API and Nodemailer**: Integrated the Gmail API and nodemailer library to send emails for account verification, password reset, and other notification purposes.
+- ## Gmail API and Nodemailer:
+  Integrated the Gmail API and nodemailer library to send emails for account verification, password reset, and other notification purposes.

+- ## dotenv:
-- **dotenv**: Employed dotenv to load environment variables from a .env file, facilitating secure configuration management.
+  Employed dotenv to load environment variables from a .env file, facilitating secure configuration management.

 # How does this APIs works ?, you can test it using PostMan !!